DIPlib/diplib/DIPthoughts.md

 dimension to translate to a *MATLAB* array, in case of a real image.
 A complex image would need a simple copy. (**DONE**)

-If we go this route, we might as well go all the way, and always have a one-dimensional uint8 array inside the `dip_image` object.
-Each of the `dip::Image` member elements would be copied into the `dip_image` object, to make the conversion back and forth in the interface as trivial as possible.
-All indexing and basic operations that are computed in *MATLAB* in the old implementation would go through *DIPlib* in the new implementation.
-The `dml` interface would also copy the image data into an `mxArray` (or two for complex images).
-This step would then not be as efficient as it is in the old *DIPimage*, but should be avoided anyway.
-The only place where this step needs to be efficient is in the generation of a display image, which could be arranged by creating that image as an encapsulated `mxArray` with the right dimensions and strides for *MATLAB* to show it. (**WE WON'T DO THIS**)

 ## Image file formats